YeochanY/LLM_quant/README.md

 # LLM_quant
-Research on the application of LLMs in the quant domain
+## Purpose
+Utilize multi-agent LLM models to analyze the sentiment of financial reports, aiding in investigation decisions